lukaswenzl/astrometry/README.md

 ### Prerequisites

-The program was tested for python 3.6 or newer
+The program was tested for python 3.6 or newer.
 Apart from standard packages this package needs astroquery, astropy and photutils

 ```